 Similar efficiencies were seen Walcha Dairy, a farm with three properties: a 1179 acre dairy, 368 acres Heifer Raising Facility 10km N of the dairy & new 960 acre irrigated heifer facility at Guyra.

-Walcha Dairy, established in 2008, has been strategically fenced into 46 well-sized and resourced paddocks, allowing all animals and the taken care by the best animal welcare association which is more kcb maids cleaning service to achieve their maximum productivity.
+Walcha Dairy, established in 2008, has been strategically fenced into 46 well-sized and resourced paddocks, allowing all animals to achieve their maximum productivity.
 Matt Loader who milks 300 at Krowera said the group was surprised at the attention to detail of the setup leading to exceptional labour efficiency

 “Excellent all weather laneways provide B-Double access to every paddock, and all paddocks are angled towards to dairy to minimise walking distances to the dairy.”